List of executive air transports of U.S. states: Pennsylvania

+N81PA, the PennDOT-operated 1999 Beechcraft Super King Air 350, on departure from Northeast Philadelphia Airport in 2022.

-The Pennsylvania Department of Transportation operates an eight-seat Beechcraft King Air 350i that is kept in a hanger at the Capital City Airport, located across the Susquehanna River from Harrisburg.
+The Pennsylvania Department of Transportation operates an eight-seat Beechcraft King Air 350i that is kept in a hangar at the Capital City Airport, located across the Susquehanna River from Harrisburg.
 Priority to use the aircraft goes to the Governor, followed by the Lieutenant Governor, statewide elected officials, cabinet members and senior staff, board and commission chair, and legislative leadership.
 The aircraft's use policy states that it can be used when commercial flights aren't available or would not accommodate schedule time constraints in conducting official business.
 They can also be used when called for due to security concerns or in emergencies, but cannot be used to commute.

 When Governor Josh Shapiro was called out for using the state aircraft more than his predecessor – including in August 2023 to ferry him away from his vacation in Hilton Head to funeral and then back – his spokesperson stated that "Pennsylvanians expect their Governor to be out in their communities listening, learning, and delivering — not just sitting behind a desk in Harrisburg, and that's why Governor Shapiro has always kept an aggressive and rigorous travel schedule that has taken him to every county in our Commonwealth several times over."

+The Governor and other state officials also use N878ST, a Beechcraft King Air aircraft that is owned by the Pennsylvania State Police.

 South Carolina

+The two planes of the South Carolina Aeronautics Commission on display on a tarmac: a 1990 King Air 350 (top right and bottom, registration N1SC) and a 1983 King Air C90 (top left, registration N2SC).

 The South Carolina Aeronautics Commission operates a 1990 King Air 350 and a King Air C90 from the 80s.
 The plane is available to state agencies with Clemson University being the top user in 2022, followed by the Governor's office.
 Due to maintenance issues with the current planes, the state is currently shopping for replacements.